 Mission Statement: CAIDA investigates both practical and theoretical aspects of the Internet, with particular focus on topics that:

-- are macroscopic in nature and provide enhanced insight into the function of Internet infrastructure worldwide,
+- provide insight into the macroscopic function of Internet infrastructure, behavior, usage, and evolution

 - Executive Summary